National Assembly Session Continues Under Speaker Ayaz Sadiq’s Chairmanship - UrduPoint

 National Assembly Session Continues Under Speaker Ayaz Sadiq’s Chairmanship

-It marked the third sitting of the ongoing session, with the House set to take up various items from the legislative agenda.
+It marked the fifth sitting of the ongoing session, with the House set to take up various items from the legislative agenda.

 Recent Stories